 Retaliation against any person, because the person has filed a harassment complaint or assisted or participated in a harassment investigation or proceeding, is prohibited.
 Individuals who knowingly file false harassment complaints and any person who gives false statements in an investigation shall be subject to discipline by appropriate measures, as shall any person who is found to have retaliated against another in violation of this policy.
 Any student found to have retaliated in violation of this policy shall be subject to measures up to, and including, suspension and expulsion.
-Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including, termination of employment.
-Any school volunteer found to have retaliated in violation of this policy shall be subject to measures up to, and including, exclusion from school grounds.
+Any school employee found to have retaliated in violation of this policy shall be subject to measures up to, and including be subject to measures up to, and including, termination of employment.
+Any school volunteer found to have retaliated in violation of this policy to measures up to, and including, exclusion from school grounds.